 Twenty thousand Moslems celebrated the birth of the Prophet Mohamed with a three-hour march through the streets of Cairo in Egypt on Tuesday (1 March).

-Twenty thousand Moslems celebrated the birth of the Prophet Mohamed with a three-hour march through the streets of Cairo in Egypt on Tuesday (1 March).
+Background: Twenty thousand Moslems celebrated the birth of the Prophet Mohamed with a three-hour march through the streets of Cairo in Egypt on Tuesday (1 March).
 The parade culminated in a massive religious service in the city's el-Hussein Mosque.

 SYNOPSIS: The marchers represented Islamic societies and associations from all over Egypt.
 Elsewhere, similar parades were being held throughout the country to mark the birth of the founder of Islam.